hawkore/examples-spring-boot-mule4-kubernetes/mule-api-app/README.md

 }
 ```

-## Ignite Configuration for kubernetes
+## Ignite Configuration for Kubernetes

 Configure IP finder on [ignite-config.xml](src/main/resources/ignite-config.xml) as `org.apache.ignite.spi.discovery.tcp.ipfinder.kubernetes.TcpDiscoveryKubernetesIpFinder` with the **kubernetes service name** to find server nodes and the **namespace**.